sha0coder/noise-hunter/README.md

-  --save-csv SAVE_CSV  save metrics in csv: --save-csv file.csv -o, --out OUT        save filtered noise to wav when control+C is pressed: -o file.wav -w, --white          create white noise in loop, must be combined with a freq filter
+  --save-csv SAVE_CSV  save metrics in csv: --save-csv file.csv -o, --out OUT        save filtered noise to wav when control+C is pressed: -o file.wav -w, --white          create white noise in loop, must be combined with a freq filter -t, --tag            discard all the noises with no tag classification
 ```

 ## Examples